Generate a Static Markdown Blog Using Vuelog

 The blog and archive URLs are built already out of the box.
 To have custom pages such as Work we have to create the corresponding file in userdata/pages/work.md.

-In this article, we’ve outlined the structure of a static blog cloned from Vuelog.
-We have added a post, updated configuration information, customized the navigation and added pages.
+We’ve outlined the structure of a static blog cloned from Vuelog.
+We have added a post, updated configuration information, customized the navigation, and added pages.
 The underlying structure of Vuelog is configurable through the userdata folder.

 Vuelog lacks robust tools for theming or generating apps from the command line.
 It does have a solid focus on internationalization for curating our blog to different language speakers.
 In order to further modify a Vuelog blog, we’ll need to dive into the Vuelog source code and familiarize ourselves with Vuex for managing the application state.

-I hope this tutorial introduced you to the possibilities of static blogging with Vuelog and how quick we can get up and blogging with Vue powered tools.
+I hope this tutorial introduced you to the possibilities of static blogging with Vuelog and how quickly we can get up and blogging with Vue-powered tools.

-If you're building Vue applications with sensitive logic, be sure to protect them against code theft and reverse-engineering by following this guide.
+If you're building Vue applications with sensitive logic, be sure to protect them against code theft and reverse engineering.

 Jscrambler